Home News Site Map About Us Contact Us

 The Church of England Marriage Measure 2008

-Under the Marriage Act 1949, a person may only be married by banns or Common Licence in the church of a parish where he or she resides or is on the church electoral roll.
-The aim of the Church of England Marriage Measure 2008 is to allow couples to be married by banns or Common Licence, rather than by Special Licence, in a parish where one of the parties can show that he or she has a "qualifying connection".
+Under the Marriage Act 1949, a person may only be married by Banns or Common Licence in the church of a parish where he or she resides or is on the church electoral roll.
+The aim of the Church of England Marriage Measure 2008 is to allow couples to be married by Banns or Common Licence, rather than by Special Licence, in a parish where one of the parties can show that he or she has a "Qualifying Connection".

-A person has a qualifying connection with a parish if:
+A person has a Qualifying Connection with a parish if:

 The references to baptism, confirmation and marriage, and to attending public worship, are all confined to services according to the rites of the Church of England.

 The Measure came into force on 1st October 2008.
-The House of Bishops has issued some Guidance on the new Measure, which includes a marriage information form, for use by clergy.
+The House of Bishops has issued some Guidance on the Measure, which includes a marriage information form, for use by clergy.
 See also, the Church of England web site.

 Back to top